Tinderbox (Siouxsie and the Banshees album): Critical reception

 The Quietus also praised the album and said: "By removing the focus from the guitar, Siouxsie & The Banshees forged a sound that was totally their own.
 Rhythmic and percussive, the rock idiom of old was eschewed in favour of a sound that was wholly their own.
 "Cities in Dust", the first single from Tinderbox, found the band moving into more electronic climes as Severin's recently purchased DX-7 synth discovered new territories to explore."
-PopMatters listed it among their "12 Essential Alternative Rock Albums from the 1980s", dubbing it "a bold and enchanting album that ought to be included in any record collection".
 In 2011, Brett Anderson, the lead singer of Suede, included Tinderbox on a list of albums that he called "current fascinations".

 Legacy

+PopMatters listed it among their "12 Essential Alternative Rock Albums from the 1980s", dubbing it "a bold and enchanting album that ought to be included in any record collection".

 Billy Howerdel of A Perfect Circle rated Tinderbox as his all-time favourite album.
 Howerdel described it as "one of the spookiest records I've ever heard.
 Some of the songs on there have such a dense atmosphere.
 Sometimes when I'm stuck, I'll listen to that.
-It's like sometimes when you have no inspiration and you go out and look at the moon, that's kind of what that record is for me ... that's always been a go-to for me".
+It's like sometimes when you have no inspiration and you go out and look at the Moon, that's kind of what that record is for me ... that's always been a go-to for me".
 Rachel Goswell of Slowdive stated Tinderbox was part of the music that influenced her the most: "Tinderbox was the first Banshees album that I heard and I fell in love with this album wholeheartedly".
 Mentioning the song "92°", she said, "I couldn’t count the amount of times I played this record and sang this song in my bedroom dreaming of being in a band and that being my life".
 Jean-Benoît Dunckel of Air selected Tinderbox for his "5 albums forever" list, saying, "They played so well together; I saw them in concert and I never forgot that moment".
+Flea of Red Hot Chili Peppers stated: "Tinderbox is an immaculate album".
 Jenny Lee Lindberg of Warpaint cited the band among her influences, as well as the song "Umbrella", initially included in the track listing of the 1986 CD version.
 She said: "This is a song that my husband and I bonded over – we’d definitely heard it individually before, but one day we were just playing the album and that song stopped us in our tracks… played it on repeat for the whole night.
 I understand why some people can hear a little Siouxsie in what we do."